Change Extensions preferences on Mac

 Finder extensions installed on your Mac, such as iCloud Drive.
 Select a Finder extension to make it available in the Finder.

 Photos extensions installed on your Mac, such as Markup.
 Select a Photos extension to make it available in Photos while editing photos.

 Quick Look extensions installed on your Mac, such as Mail.

 Select the sharing extensions to include in the Share menu (available from the Share button in the Finder and in many Mac apps).

-Select extensions that you want to access from the Quick Actions shortcut menu on the desktop, in the Finder and the Finder Preview pane.
+Select extensions that you want to access from the Quick Actions menu on the desktop, and in the Finder and the Finder Preview pane.
 See Perform quick actions in the Finder.

 If your Mac has a Touch Bar, select extensions that you want to access from it, if you set options for the Touch Bar to show Quick Actions or added the Quick Actions button to the Touch Bar.